emews/emews-lazybones-templates/README.md

  * `scripts` - any necessary scripts (e.g. scripts to launch a model), excluding scripts used to run the workflow.
  * `swift` - swift code

+ ## Subtemplates ##

-The subtemplates will populate these directories with files appropriate for the type of workflow associated with that subtemplate.
+The subtemplates will populate the above directories with files appropriate for the type of workflow associated with that subtemplate.
 The subtemplates are executed with the command:

 ```
 lazybones generate X